How are birth parents and adoptive parents matched?

 What Is the Interstate Compact for the Placement of Children?

 The ICPC is a uniform law drafted in the 1950’s, which today has been enacted in all 50 states, the District of Columbia, and the U.S. Virgin Islands.
 The ICPC contains 10 articles, which establish the procedures for interstate placements and assigns responsibilities for all parties involved in placing a child for adoption.
 The ICPC applies only to children who are placed for adoption across state lines, but not to placements made by a parent, stepparent, grandparent, or other close adult relatives.

 How does the Interstate Compact work?

 If an adoptive family is from state A (receiving state) and the baby is born in state B (sending state), ICPC applies.
 In this situation:

 1.The family would travel to the sending state for the adoption of the child.

-2. Before they are allowed to leave the sending state, the adoption entity would submit (by Federal Express) the ICPC paperwork to the sending state’s ICPC office.
+2. Before they are allowed to leave the sending state, the adoption entity would submit (by email or Federal Express) the ICPC paperwork to the sending state’s ICPC office.

-3. After the sending state has approved the adoption, all of the paperwork would then be forwarded (by Federal Express) to the receiving state’s ICPC office.
+3. After the sending state has approved the adoption, all of the paperwork would then be forwarded (by email or Federal Express) to the receiving state’s ICPC office.